Association on Aging with Developmental Disabilities.

 Retirement Support Group:

-The Retirement Support Group, also known as the “Senior Hot Shots,” supports people with developmental disabilities who are over the age of 50.
+The Retirement Support Group, also known as the “Senior Hot Shots,” supports people with developmental disabilities who are generally aged 50 and older.
 Services occur in a group setting, primarily at senior centers, but may also occur at alternate locations within a community setting.
 Group activities focus on accessing generic senior sites with support.
 In addition, the program focuses on friendship building, social skills development, health, nutrition, exercise, balance, and enhancement of soft skills needed for maintaining community connections.

 Retirement Services - Individual:

 The Retirement Services – Individual program utilizes an individualized 1:1 support model to teach people to retire and develop areas of interest, identity, and community involvement in their retirement years.
-Generally, individuals begin to access AADD Retirement Services at 50 years of age or older.
+Generally, individuals begin to access AADD Retirement Services who are generally over the age of 50.
 The program is designed to ensure that individuals who are aging with developmental disabilities develop and maintain their identity, maintain their best physical and mental health, and remain connected to friends, to their community, and to needed resources throughout their older adult years.

 AADD Social Clubs offers large group community-based socialization and recreation opportunities for individuals age 21 and older with developmental disabilities who live in their natural home with family members, independently, or with minimal supports.
 Social Clubs usually meets two Saturdays (generally evenings) per month for a variety of social, recreational, and cultural activities.